The Diderot Effect: How New Purchases Provoke More Purchases

 However, if you ever owned a nice car – or anything luxurious for that matter – you know that after just a few months this new thing no longer sparks joy.

-So, to not end up like Denis Diderot who lived humble, but quite satisfying life before the scarlet dressing gown ruined everything, you need to understand that things don’t define who you are.
+So, to not end up like Denis Diderot who lived a humble life before the scarlet dressing gown ruined everything, you need to understand that things don’t define who you are.
 You, your actions and your deeds are the ones that matter.

 Or as he writes in his own essay: “My friends, keep your old friends.
 My friends, fear the touch of wealth.
 Let my example teach you a lesson.
 Poverty has its freedoms; opulence has its obstacles.”3